porkhack/porkhack21-part1shipping/README.md

   }
 }
 ```
-That tells you the bookmarks resource is JSON, it is of `content-type` `application/vnd.oada.bookmarks.1+json`, and it has a `_meta` document (i.e. another JSON document storing arbitrary data _about_ the resource.
-It has a "canonical" id of `resources/default:resources_bookmarks_321`.
+That tells you the bookmarks resource is JSON, it is of `content-type` `application/vnd.oada.bookmarks.1+json`, and it has a `_meta` document (i.e. another JSON document storing arbitrary data _about_ the resource).
+The resource at `/bookmarks` has a "canonical" id of `resources/default:resources_bookmarks_321`.
 Also, it is currently on its first revision `_rev: 1`.

 ### Setup the Advance Ship Notice base API
 We provide a script to initialize your installation to support the proposed ASN API.
 This basically means creating the "tree" of resources that would map to the URL `/bookmarks/trellisfw/asns`.  i.e. `/bookmarks` will be a resource with a `trellisfw` key, and `/bookmarks/trellisfw` will be a resource with an `asns` key.